 The Aircraft and Owner

 Helijet, a long established operator of Sikorsky S76 helicopters, was awarded a new long term contract with the BC Air Ambulance Service which necessitated the acquisition of the three additional S76C+ aircraft.
-The helicopters they aquired were in superb condition but were configured for executive transport and and needed to be extensively modified for air ambulance EMS (emergency medical service).
+The helicopters they acquired were in superb condition but were configured for executive transport and and needed to be extensively modified for air ambulance EMS (emergency medical service).

 - Install new systems/equipment to meet EMS mission and contract requirements